 Research and development

 For many successful small businesses, a key part of their advantage comes from their research and development (R&D).
-R&D is a broad term to describe the ways in which businesses spend resources and make investments to innovate and increase revenue.
-As such, there are as many kinds of R&D as there are types of business.
+There are as many kinds of R&D as there are types of business.

 What is research and development?